Christmas

 Christmas is an annual festival commemorating the birth of Jesus Christ, observed primarily on December 25 (Note: Several branches of Eastern Christianity that use the Julian calendar also celebrate on December 25 according to that calendar, which is now January 7 on the Gregorian calendar.
 Armenian Churches observed the nativity on January 6 even before the Gregorian calendar originated.
 Most Armenian Christians use the Gregorian calendar, still celebrating Christmas Day on January 6.
 Some Armenian churches use the Julian calendar, thus celebrating Christmas Day on January 19 on the Gregorian calendar, with January 18 being Christmas Eve.
 Some regions also celebrate primarily on December 24, rather than December 25.) as a religious and cultural celebration among billions of people around the world.
-A liturgical feast central to Christianity, Christmas preparation begins on the First Sunday of Advent and it is followed by Christmastide, which historically in the West lasts twelve days and culminates on Twelfth Night.
-Christmas Day is a public holiday in many countries, is observed religiously by a majority of Christians, as well as celebrated culturally by many non-Christians, and forms an integral part of the annual holiday season.
+A liturgical feast central to Christianity, Christmas preparation begins on the First Sunday of Advent.
+Advent is followed by Christmastide, which historically in the West lasts twelve days and culminates on Twelfth Night.
+Christmas Day is a public holiday in many countries and is observed by a majority of Christians; it is also celebrated culturally by many non-Christians and forms an integral part of the annual holiday season.

 The traditional Christmas narrative recounted in the New Testament, known as the Nativity of Jesus, says that Jesus was born in Bethlehem, in accordance with messianic prophecies.
 When Joseph and Mary arrived in the city, the inn had no room, and so they were offered a stable where the Christ Child was soon born, with angels proclaiming this news to shepherds, who then spread the word.